InfoSeeking/IRIS/README.md

 On the initial call to the API, the client will have to specify either the content or URL for all of the pages passed.
 However, a benefit of enabling persistence on pages is that for any later calls on the same pages, the client will only need to specify the id element.

-Controllers which modify content (e.g. filter) will return the content element with a type attribute indicating that it has been modified.
-For example, calling the filter controller will return content with type="filtered".
+Operators which modify content (e.g. filter) will return the content element with a type attribute indicating that it has been modified.
+For example, calling the filter operator will return content with type="filtered".
 Even having persistence enabled will not store modified content.

 Example request:
 ```